-Changing your Name After Marriage to your Husband's Last Name
+1. Changing Your Name After Marriage to Your Spouse's Last Name

 Changing your name after marriage to your spouse's name is quite easy.
 All you have to do is begin using that name.
 Use your new name in social settings, with family members, when you notify of a change of address, and to open new accounts and memberships.
 You can also call different entities you have accounts with to change your name.
 Most places are pretty amenable to this, but because of the threat of identity theft and fraud, many financial companies require documentation of your name.

 Your marriage certificate should suffice, but if it doesn't, ask to speak to a supervisor.
 You have the right to change your name; be sure to remind them of that if they are difficult to work with.
 In addition to your financial institutions, be sure to change your identification documents such as your Social Security card and driver's license or state issued I.D.
 To change your identification documents, you will have to present your marriage certificate.
-In the unfortunate event that you divorce, you have the freedom to change your name back to your former name after the divorce.
+In the unfortunate event that the marriage doesn't work out, you have the freedom to change back your name after the divorce.

-Changing your name after marriage to something other than your wife or husband's name is, as mentioned, completely acceptable.
-It sometimes requires more than just the marriage certificate, however.
-You will need to get a court order for your name change.
+Changing your name after marriage to something other than your spouse's name, as mentioned, is completely acceptable.
+But it sometimes requires more than just the marriage license, usually a court order.
 Each state is different about what they require, so be sure to check your own state's laws on the topic.

 Most states simply require you to file different forms in court.
 State government websites have forms online that you can print and use.
-The questions on the forms are very straightforward, and may include your old name, new name, Social Security number, reason for your name change, and a promise that you are not changing you name to commit fraud or to escape debt or criminal liability.
-The same forms are generally used to change your name back after divorce.
+The questions on the forms are very straightforward, and may include your old name, new name, social security number, reason for your name change, and a promise that you are not changing you name to commit fraud or to escape debt or criminal liability.